-Yong Wei Chan is counsel in our Hong Kong office, specialising in international arbitration and complex commercial and corporate litigation.
+Yong Wei Chan is counsel in our Singapore office, specialising in international arbitration and complex commercial and corporate litigation.
 He has advised and acted for corporates, State entities and high net-worth individuals in a broad range of matters, including disputes relating to coal, steel, precision electronics, telecommunications, share options, investment trusts, structured finance, M&A, public-private partnerships, bribery and corruption, and fine art.
 He has an international practice, having handled disputes arising in Asia, Europe, the United States, South America and other parts of the world.
 He has extensive experience as an advocate in international arbitrations, both ad hoc and institutional; and before the Singapore courts, where he has also appeared as amicus curiae.

 Yong Wei is admitted to practice in Singapore, and is a Fellow of the Chartered Institute of Arbitrators.
 He is fluent in both English and Mandarin.